overloop-crm/overloop-api-doc/source/includes_main/_organizations.md

 -H "Content-Type: application/vnd.api+json; charset=utf-8"
 ```

-Mark an organization as archived or not archived.
+Mark an organization as archived or not.

 ### Parameters
 Parameter | Required? | Type | Description